habibkir/legally-acquired-books/README.md

 # legally-acquired-books
-The websites I downloaded this from had nowhere near enough porn ads to be considered illegal
+The websites I downloaded these from had nowhere near enough porn ads to be considered illegal

 __WARNING, THIS REPOSITORY MIGHT CONTAIN *ITALIAN*__